openebs-archive/openebs-docs/docs/uglocalpv.md

 <br>

-<h3><a class="anchor" aria-hidden="true" id="General-verification-for-disk-mount-status-for-Local-PV-based-on-device"></a>General Verification for disk mount status for Local PV based on device</h3>
+<h3><a class="anchor" aria-hidden="true" id="General-verification-for-disk-mount-status-for-Local-PV-based-on-device"></a>General Verification of disk mount status for Local PV based on device</h3>

 The application can be provisioned using OpenEBS Local PV based on device.
 The general check need to be done about the status of disk is the following.